sud0-Su1/doc-summarizer-ai/README.md

-# 🧠 doc-summarizer-ai – AI Document Summarizer & Analyzer
+#AI Document Summarizer & Analyzer

 **doc-summarizer-ai** is a full-stack AI-powered web application that helps users **summarize**, **analyze**, and **extract insights** from documents like **PDFs**, **DOCX**, and **plain text** files.
 Built with modern web technologies and Natural Language Processing (NLP) techniques, **doc-summarizer-ai** simplifies the process of understanding large amounts of text in seconds.